- 1 How to Get Into Ultra Running

 Check With Your Doctor

 Before attempting any ultra running training, check with your doctor.
-You need to make sure there are not underlying conditions.
-Additionally, its imperative to get a baseline and have a support team because ultra running can take an extreme toll on your body.
+You need to make sure there are no underlying conditions.
+Additionally, it’s imperative to get a baseline and have a support team because ultra running can take an extreme toll on your body.
 Your doctor may be able to guide you on recovery and what to watch for while ultra running.

 Develop and enact a training plan